 If there is some food intake involved during intermittent fasting (e.g. some plans call for around 500 calories per day on calorie restricted days), then Moon recommends about 9 cups of water for women and 12 for men.

-Juice is not calorie-free and would not fit in with Pilon's intermittent fasting program.
+Juice is not calorie-free and would not fit in with a no calorie intermittent fasting program.
 However, according to Moon, nutrients during fasting are important.
 "I know "fasting" sounds like you aren't eating or drinking anything, but actually, the studies on intermittent fasting often includes some calories on "fasting days," she says.

-Her recommendatin?
+Her recommendation?
 One hundred percent juice is one way to provide energy and nutrients during fasting, but it needs to be integrated into a low-calorie plan.
-From that perspective, high-water, low-calorie foods may be more satisfying as it gives the fasting person a greater volume of food per calorie.
+From that perspective, high-water, low-calorie foods, such as watermelon, lettuce, and celery may be more satisfying as it gives the fasting person a greater volume of food per calorie.

 Fruit-infused water is hydrating and may keep the palate more interested on fasting days.
 One of Moon's favorites is water infused with strawberries, oranges, and mint.